CoralShades/XeroPulse-V2/docs/prd/epic-1-foundation-data-pipeline-infrastructure.md

 **Epic Goal:**

-Establish the technical foundation for XeroPulse by provisioning VPS infrastructure, deploying containerized n8n and Apache Superset services, integrating Xero API with OAuth2 authentication, implementing automated 2-hour data sync to Supabase PostgreSQL, and delivering the first production-ready dashboard (Income vs Expenses) with basic user authentication.
-This epic proves the end-to-end technical stack (Xero → n8n → Supabase → Superset → Next.js) while delivering immediate value to stakeholders through live financial insights from real Xero data.
+Establish the technical foundation for XeroPulse by provisioning VPS infrastructure, deploying containerized n8n and Metabase services, integrating Xero API with OAuth2 authentication, implementing automated 2-hour data sync to Supabase PostgreSQL, and delivering the first production-ready dashboard (Income vs Expenses) with basic user authentication.
+This epic proves the end-to-end technical stack (Xero → n8n → Supabase → Metabase → Next.js) while delivering immediate value to stakeholders through live financial insights from real Xero data.

 ### Story 1.1: Provision VPS Infrastructure and Docker Environment

 **As a** DevOps engineer,
-**I want** a production VPS with Docker Compose orchestration configured, **So that** we have a secure, monitored hosting environment for n8n and Superset services.
+**I want** a production VPS with Docker Compose orchestration configured, **So that** we have a secure, monitored hosting environment for n8n and Metabase services.

 #### Acceptance Criteria